fandebiao/FandebiaoGantt/README.md

 ## It can to change resource or start datetime, end datetime via pop window as well;
 ## It can saved the data of chart.

-### The Gantt Chart is a winforms control, but it can hosted in the WPF windows.
+### The Gantt Chart is created with the microsoft winform control, but it can hosted in the WPF windows.
 ### The Gantt Chart support platform >= .net framework 4.0